-We do not have written contracts with all our suppliers for the manufacture of components for the CHEMOSAT/Melphalan HDS system.
-If we are unable to obtain an adequate supply of the necessary components or negotiate acceptable terms, we may not be able to manufacture the system in commercial quantities or in a cost-effective manner, and commercialization of the CHEMOSAT/Melphalan HDS system in the EEA may be delayed.
+We do not have written contracts with all our suppliers for the manufacture of components for CHEMOSAT/Melphalan/HDS.
+If we are unable to obtain an adequate supply of the necessary components or negotiate acceptable terms, we may not be able to manufacture the system in commercial quantities or in a cost-effective manner, and commercialization of CHEMOSAT/Melphalan/HDS in the EEA may be delayed.
 In addition, certain components are available from only a limited number of sources.
-Components of the CHEMOSAT/Melphalan HDS system are currently manufactured for us in small quantities and we may require significantly greater quantities to further commercialize the product.
-We may not be able to find alternate sources of comparable components.
-If we are unable to obtain adequate supplies of components from our existing suppliers or need to switch to an alternate supplier and obtain FDA or other regulatory agency approval of that supplier, commercialization of the CHEMOSAT/Melphalan HDS system may be delayed.
+Components of CHEMOSAT/Melphalan/HDS are currently manufactured for us in small quantities and we may require significantly greater quantities to further commercialize the product.
+We may not be able to find alternate sources of components.
+If we are unable to obtain adequate supplies of components from our existing suppliers or need to switch to an alternate supplier and obtain FDA or other regulatory agency approval of that supplier, commercialization of CHEMOSAT/Melphalan/HDS may be delayed.

-We have limited experience in marketing and commercializing our products, and as a result, we may not be successful in commercializing the CHEMOSAT system in the EEA.
+We have limited experience in marketing and commercializing our products, and as a result, we may not be successful in commercializing CHEMOSAT in the EEA.

 We have not previously sold, marketed or distributed any products and have limited experience in building a sales and marketing organization and in entering into and managing relationships with third-party distributors.
 Even though we have obtained the right to affix the CE Mark, we currently have limited sales, marketing, commercial or distribution capabilities in any countries in the EEA.
-In order to pursue our strategy to commercialize the CHEMOSAT system in the EEA, we must acquire or internally develop a sales, marketing and distribution infrastructure and/or enter into strategic alliances to perform these services.
+In order to pursue our strategy to commercialize CHEMOSAT in the EEA, we must acquire or internally develop a sales, marketing and distribution infrastructure and/or enter into strategic alliances to perform these services.
 The development of sales, marketing and distribution infrastructure is difficult, time consuming and requires substantial financial and other resources.
-If we cannot successfully develop the infrastructure to market and commercialize the CHEMOSAT system, our ability to generate revenues in the EEA may be harmed, and we may not generate sufficient revenue to sustain our business or we may be required to enter into strategic alliances to have such activities carried out on our behalf, which may not be on favorable terms.
+If we cannot successfully develop the infrastructure to market and commercialize CHEMOSAT, our ability to generate revenues in the EEA may be harmed, and we may not generate sufficient revenue to sustain our business or we may be required to enter into strategic alliances to have such activities carried out on our behalf, which may not be on favorable terms.